jamesm224/ProSynTaxDB-workflow/README.md

        sbatch run_classify_smk.sbatch
        ```

+6. Track Progress:
+    - Snakemake log will be located in ```logs/[SLURM_JOB_ID].err```.
+This file will contain messages about pipeline progress.
+    - In addition, each individual snakemake rule will create its own sub-directory for rule-specific log files.
+    - Debug errors accordingly, if any.
+    - Once all steps in the pipeline have completed, the file ```logs/[SLURM_JOB_ID].err``` will end with the following:
+      ```
+      N of N steps (100%) done
+      Complete log: .snakemake/log/YYYY-MM-DDTXXXXXX.XXXXXX.snakemake.log
+      ```

 # Test Run:

 The ```inputs/example``` directory includes an example Python script to make the ```samples.tsv``` file located in ```inputs/``` from the read files in ```inputs/example/raw_reads/```.